 Also known as drainage, exudate is a fluid produced by the body in response to tissue damage.

-“We want our patients’ wounds to be moist, but not excessively wet.
-The type of drain can tell us what is happening in a wound. ”
+“We want our patients’ wounds to be moist but not excessively wet.
+The type of drain can tell us what is happening in an injury. “

 An exudate is any fluid that leaks from the circulatory system to injury or areas of inflammation.
 It can be a fluid similar to pus or transparent.

-When an injury occurs, leaving the skin exposed, it escapes from the blood vessels and into nearby tissues.
-The fluid is composed of serum, fibrin and white blood cells.
+When an injury occurs, leaving the skin exposed, it escapes from the blood vessels and nearby tissues.
+The fluid is composed of serum, fibrin, and white blood cells.
 The exudate may ooze from cuts or areas of infection or inflammation.

 The treatment of wound exudate requires the clinician to understand what it is, why it is present and how to control and evaluate it accurately.

-The production of wound exudate occurs as a result of vasodilation during the early inflammatory stage of healing under the influence of inflammatory mediators such as histamine and bradykinin.
+The production of wound exudate occurs due to vasodilation during the early inflammatory stage of healing under the influence of inflammatory mediators such as histamine and bradykinin.

-It presents as serous fluid in the wound bed and is part of the normal healing of wounds in acute wounds.
+It presents as serous fluid in the wound bed and is part of the routine healing of wounds in acute wounds.

 However, when the wound becomes “chronic” and does not heal with persistent and abnormal inflammation or when the infection is established, the exudate acquires a different appearance and generates clinical challenges.

-In the chronic wound, the exudate contains proteolytic enzymes and other components that are not seen in acute wounds.
-This type of exudate has justifiably been described as a “wound agent in itself” because it has the ability to degrade growth factors and perilesional skin and predisposes to inflammation.
+The exudate contains proteolytic enzymes and other components not seen in acute injuries in chronic wounds.
+This type of exudate has justifiably been described as a “wound agent in itself” because it can degrade growth factors and perilesional skin and predisposes to inflammation.

-To develop an effective management approach, the clinician must be able to accurately assess and understand the implications of the composition and the amount of exudate present in the wound.
+To develop a practical management approach, the clinician must accurately assess and understand the implications of the composition and the amount of exudate present in the wound.

 The exudate must be effectively managed if the optimum moist environment necessary for the healing of the wound is created and the surrounding skin is protected from the risks of maceration.

-To achieve these objectives, a detailed knowledge of the materials of the dressings and their performance is required.
-It is also necessary to understand the impact of other treatments and comorbidities on the production of exudate.
+To achieve these objectives, detailed knowledge of the materials of the dressings and their performance is required.
+It is also necessary to understand the impact of other treatments and comorbidities on exudate production.

-Exudate management is relevant to the patient’s quality of life problems, as it is often associated with leaks and bad odors.
-It has an impact on the health economy because the lack of control of exudate production will lead to an increase in management costs and patient morbidity.
+Exudate management is relevant to the patient’s quality of life problems, as it is often associated with leaks and foul odors.
+It impacts the health economy because the lack of control of exudate production will increase management costs and patient morbidity.

-Exudative effusions are the result of the chemotactic (causing the accumulation of white blood cells) and vasoactive substances (which cause high protein outflow) within the pleural cavity secondary to an inflammatory process.
+Exudative effusions result from the chemotactic (causing the accumulation of white blood cells) and vasoactive substances (which cause high protein outflow) within the pleural cavity secondary to an inflammatory process.